jbrenard/K81/Masks-Analysis_v2.md

 - Some made masks, 50% both on emission and reception.

 We consider 3 scenarios of equipment (percentage of population):
+- Best case: type Taiwan, Japan or South Korea, prevalent use of surgical masks (90%)
 - Short term: 15% with surgical masks, 55% with homemade masks, the remaining 30% unprotected
 - Medium term: 60% with surgical masks, 20% with homemade masks, 20% unprotected
-- All-masks: reference scenario with 100% surgical masks

-Extending the above calculation to all possible combinations allows to compute simply the order of magnitude of the overall efficiency for each scenario:
+Leading to an overall efficiency for each scenario:
+- Best case: 81%
 - Short term: 60%
 - Medium term: 73%
-- All-masks: 86%

-Observed growth in European countries (France, Italy, Spain, UK, Germany) is circa 30-35% (see appendix C)
+Observed initial growth in European countries (France, Italy, Spain, UK, Germany) is circa 30% (see appendix C) suggesting a **Ro before social distancing at around 3.2**.

-Hypothesis H1 assumes an 80% efficiency outwards and 30% inwards (surgical mask, with reduction in inward flow of one third of the cases, corresponding to hand-to-mouth contact), H2 assumes a 60% efficiency both outwards and inwards, corresponding to an average of various mask types.
-H3 assumes homemade masks with low efficiency: 50% outwards, 20% inwards.
-Assuming generalised use (100%) leads to a Ro at 0.5 (similar to China) for H1 and H2 and 1.2 (similar to Czech Republic) for H3.
-Assuming 60% use of H1 and H2 masks plus 10% of H3 masks leads to a rate circa 1.2 (comparable to Japan).
-Finally assuming 80% use of either H1 or H2 masks gives a Ro circa 0.8 (South Korea).
-This simple calculation is performed as follows (example of 80% use and outwards inwards efficiency ratios Eo and Ei).
-Interactions between virus carriers and healthy subjects:
->20% x 20% =  4% (unprotected to unprotected) x Ro
-80% x 20% = 16% (protected to unprotected)   x Ro x (1-Eo)
-20% x 80% = 16% (unprotected to protected)   x Ro x (1-Ei)
-80% x 80% = 64% (protected to protected)     x Ro x (1-Eo) x (1-Ei)
+**The best case scenario would bring the Ro to 1.1**, a value consistent to the ones observed in the countries having put the pandemic under control. **Short and medium term scenarios show a Ro of respectively 1.7 and 1.4.**

 ### III Comparison with empirical evidence
-Our theoretical calculations are in line with the empirical observation of the spread of the disease in countries where mask use is either enforced (China, Czech Republic) or culturally ingrained (Japan, South Korea).
-The same calculation would apply to Taiwan, Hong Kong or Thailand with similar results.
-There are two merits in having a low replication rate: firstly, a Ro close to 1 leads to a quasi-linear growth of the epidemic, buying time for governments to adust measures balancing public safety, the level of stress to the health system and the preservation of the economy.
-Also, the level of herd immunity Ti (the share of the population that needs to be immune for the number of new cases to start decreasing) is lower the closer Ro gets to 1, following the formula Ti = 1 - 1/Ro.
-This share is 67% for Ro = 3, 40% for Ro = 1.7,  10% for Ro = 1.1.
+Our theoretical calculations are in line with the empirical observation of the spread of the disease in countries where mask use is enforced and/or culturally ingrained.
+As has been often metioned, there are two merits in having a Ro below 1: the epidemic spreads in a quasi-linear way rather than exponentially, buying time to adjust safety measures, protecting the health system and the economy; also, even with a Ro greater than 1, the level of herd immunity HI (the share of the population that needs to be immune for the number of new cases to start decreasing) is lower the closer Ro gets to 1, following the formula HI = 1 - 1/Ro.
 A low Ro therefore both slows the spread of the disease and brings forward the end of the epidemic.
-Other measures such as the closing of schools and the implementation of preventive measures are common to all countries.
-Confinement becomes necessary when the situation gets out of control, which quickly happens with daily growth rates of 33% as originally observed in Wuhan and Hubei province, now in Europe.
+Confinement becomes necessary when the situation gets out of control, which quickly happens with daily growth rates of 30% as originally observed in Wuhan and Hubei province, now in Europe.
 Closing borders for countries where the epidemic is contained becomes necessary when all or  new cases are imported as is now the case in China or Japan.
 In the long run, one could envision the emergence of areas of free circulation restricted to countries having managed, thanks partially to the use of masks, to eradicate the virus.
-As we considered countries differing widely in terms of density, hygienic and sanitary practices, health prevention culture, prevalence of tests, health or transport density and infrastructure, the observed correlation between the use of protective masks and the replication rate leaves little doubt on the first-order impact of this policy.
+As we considered countries differing in terms of density, hygienic and sanitary practices, health prevention culture, prevalence of tests, health or transport density and infrastructure, the observed correlation between the use of protective masks and the replication rate leaves little doubt on the first-order impact of this policy.
 If correlation does not always imply causality, the magnitude of the discrepancy between countries using masks or not is compelling.

 ### IV Conclusions and recommendations

-In the case of France, there is a  short term deficit of enough throw-away or certified masks, and their production can only be gradual.
-A mandate to wear homemade masks to restart the economy at the end of the confinement period looks therefore realistic.
-The restart would be made progressively to keep Ro below 1.
+In the case of France, there is a  short-term deficit of enough disposable or certified masks, and their production can only be gradual.
+A mandate to wear homemade masks seems necessary to restart the economy at the end of the confinement period.
+The restart would be made progressively to keep Ro close to or below 1.
 Strict confinement would continue for those most at risk while those going back to work would have to wear a mask.
-With the help of homemade masks, Ro would initially be around 1.2 (see section), and progressively decrease towards 0.5 as more effective masks become available and a larger part of the population becomes immune, effectively ending the pandemic, as observed in China.
 As long as an effective vaccine is not made widely available, it would be prudent to maintain the obligatiion to wear masks in public places so as to avoid a relapse (“overshoot”).

 ### References
 [1]  Davies, Thompson, Giri, et al. Testing the Efficacy of Homemade Masks: Would They Protect in an Influenza Pandemic?